Plant Invaders: Non-Native Invasive Plants in the United States

 While the particular invasive plant species may differ across the country depending upon the climate and habitat, the problem exists in all 50 states as well as Canada and Mexico.
 In fact, the problem of non-native invasive plant species is worldwide.

 While many thousands of wonderful different plants have been intentionally imported into this country over the last 200 years and many new ones enter each year, we've unfortunately imported (intentionally or accidentally) some horticultural problem children that should have been left in their native lands.
+These invasive plants do well by one or more mechanisms: 1) They have no natural enemies or pathogens in their new habitats; 2) They are able to alter the soil chemistry to inhibit competition (known as allelopathy); 3) They introduce a pathogen to which they are resistant yet our natives are susceptible; and 4) They reproduce prolifically.

 Invasive Plants of the Southern United States